-Focused on the convergence of molecular bioinformatics, biostatistics and statistical genetics, bioinformatics optimizes translational medicine through the transformation of data into diagnostics, prognostics and therapeutics.
+This course is focused on the convergence of molecular bioinformatics, biostatistics and statistical genetics.
+Bioinformatics optimizes translational medicine through the transformation of data into diagnostics, prognostics and therapeutics.

 - Multi-scale omics data generation and analysis